dav-armour/travel-n-move-react/README.md

 ### User stories

-1. As a user I want a website where I can find more information on locations and tours my business is offering
+1. As a website owner I want a website where I can find more information on locations and tours my business is offering

 2. As a website owner I want the website so that prospects can contact me on the products I am selling